1. The Sustainability Challenge and Polymers Degradation

 10. From Waste to Resources: How to Integrate Recycling into the Production Cycle of Plastics

 11. Bio-Plastics: Is It The Way In Future Developments For End Users?

 12. Life Cycle Assessment (LCA) in Municipal Waste Decision Making

-- Compares different options to assist materials scientists, engineers, and waste management practitioners to choose the most effective, sustainable option
+- Compares different options to assist materials scientists, engineers and waste management practitioners to choose the most effective and sustainable option

 - Covers the latest trends in the science and technology of polymer energy recovery